THE 13 AMAZING STAN LEE FACTS YOU NEED TO KNOW

 When you hear the name Stan Lee, chances are superheroes such as Spiderman, The Incredible Hulk, and Iron Man spring to mind.
 With his exciting tales of superhuman powers, he founded Marvel Comics and became a megastar to millions.
 But there are still amazing things about ol’ Stan that many don’t know about.
 Here are a few:

 He was born Stanley Martin Lieber on December 28, 1922.

-Since his wasn’t sure his comics would be successful, he wanted to save his real name for serious novels he planned to publish later on.
-Obviously, his became much better known for his comics than his novels.2.
+Since he wasn’t sure his comics would be successful, he wanted to save his real name for serious novels he planned to publish later on.
+Obviously, he became much better known for his comics than his novels.2.

 2. Stan Lee worked with Dr. Seuss.